 Conflicts with Other Plugins

 Another cause of WordPress white of screen of death is plugins conflicts.
 If you suspect this is the cause of the error you should deactivate all the plugins then reactive the plugins one by one.
 This will allow you to identify the trouble maker, since when you activate the plugin that is causing the problem; you will immediately see the WordPress white screen of death.
-When you identify the plugin, it is advisable that you remove the plugin to avoid future occurrence of this error.
+When you identify the plugin, you should remove the plugin to avoid the future occurrence of this error.

 Cause 2: Theme Errors

-There are a number of issues that can result to WordPress white screen of death that are related to WordPress themes, here are the causes and the solutions;
+There are a number of issues that can result in WordPress white screen of death that is related to WordPress themes, here are the causes and the solutions;

 WordPress white screen of death also results when you edit a WordPress theme and there is an error in the functions.php file.
 You may see a white screen of death with a parse error like this;

 This simply means there is a problem in the line of code 284 inside the functions.php file which is caused by a syntax error.
 To fix this problem you should simply open this file and check the line of code.
 You can alternatively fresh the copy of the function.php file with a fresh copy if you had backed up your WordPress theme.
 The overall solution to this problem is to always create a child theme to carry out all the changes on the child theme to avoid modifying the parent’s function.php file.

 Broken WordPress Themes